 My wife and I both moved to 2-step verification a couple of months ago and the minimal inconvenience of having to enter that code now and then (no more than every 30 days) is well worth the peace of mind it brings.
 I would never go without it again.

 I’ve been blunt in past blogs about how horrible most people’s passwords are.
 I say that lovingly, out of concern for other people’s security.
 But the truth is, most are not nearly as good as they should be.
-Adding 2-step verification is not a substitute for a strong password, but it sure makes it tough for the bad guys.
+Adding two-step verification is not a substitute for a strong password, but it sure makes it tough for the bad guys.
 Remember, the harder you make it, the safer your five dollars will be.